-Since the start of unexpectedly cruel, all-devouring pandemic in the early 2020, the world seems to have gone from the blossoming tourism consumer market to its very limited, online shop version.
-There are almost none of the industries that weren’t damaged, social confidence in public safety is undermined; what used to be normal lifestyle, including travel, hospitality and human interaction was scattered to the abyss of the health crisis across the planet.
+Since the start of an unexpectedly cruel, all-devouring pandemic in early 2020, the world seems to have gone from the blossoming tourism consumer market to its very limited, online shop version.
+There are almost none of the industries that weren’t damaged, and social confidence in public safety is undermined; what used to be a normal lifestyle, including travel, hospitality and human interaction was scattered to the abyss of the health crisis across the planet.

-While commercial air travel has suffered losses and the industry is looking at the nearest perspective of recovery in the 2023, the business aviation looks steady and luckily trending among the straggling industries around the world.
+While commercial air travel has suffered losses and the industry is looking at the nearest perspective of recovery in 2023, business aviation looks steady and luckily trending among the straggling industries around the world.

-The biggest revelation of 2021 in the air travel industry is the impact of the health crisis on a formation of a new private jet traveler cluster, many of which, are likely to continue to fly private once the pandemic is over.
+The biggest revelation of 2021 in the air travel industry is the impact of the health crisis on a formation of a new private jet traveller cluster, many of which, are likely to continue to fly private once the pandemic is over.
 These new customers can potentially drive travel demand to the pre-COVID levels.

 A private jet is an immediately accessible, safe and comfortable mode of transport that delivers a passenger faster and conveniently closer to where they need to be.
 The bypassing the travel restrictions, wider freedom of movement and full control of the flight experience, as well as, ultimate safety – are the unbeatable benefits that quickly gained trust among commercial airlines premium cabin travelers.

 With airlines still having schedules reduced, countries being opening and closing and corona virus waves coming and going – business aviation will remain strategically superior means of serving business users, entrepreneurs and executives, bridging the cross-border markets.